Dinho Ouro Preto: Personal life

 Dinho's first marriage was to model and fashion producer Mary Stockler, who, according to the singer, "fell apart because of drug abuse.
 So I cheated and she found out.
 And I also found out about her [betrayals]".
 He later dated producer Flávia Lafer.
 Dinho is the cousin of actress Maria Ribeiro.
 He has stated that he is an atheist.
 He resides in the Jardins neighborhood, a noble area of São Paulo.
+He is a São Paulo FC fan.

 In 1994, Dinho met architect Maria Cattaneo at an MTV Brasil event.
 After spending time together, she returned to Genoa, where she was planning to marry.
 They maintained contact, and six months later, Cattaneo ended her engagement and relocated to Brazil.
 Dinho and Maria married in 1995, and the couple they have three children: Giulia (b.
 1997), Isabel (b.
 1999) and Affonso (b.
 2003).

 In 2013, gained attention on Twitter after a typographical error.
 In expressing the idea that "we need a band that unites all tribes, like Nirvana (referring to the American band)", Dinho typed 'Norvana'.
 The expression went viral and reached the Trendigs Topics.